Flaykky/rustVPN-core/docs/project_information.md

 ## What are its unique features?
 - CLI (TUI) interface
 - fully opensource
-- 'reversing' of DPI mechanisms(mainly russian)
+- 'reversing' of DPI mechanisms(mainly Russian, learn more at obfuscation.md)
 - self hosted vpn